VenissaCarolQuadros/CanHap501/labs/Lab2.md

 </video>

 ### Reflections
 I thoroughly enjoyed this lab, and although it took a fair bit of time (owing mainly to my own over-enthusiasm and bad decisions), I now think I feel much more confident about working with the Haply.
-If you want to play with Ball-E yourself you can find the code [here](../labs/code/lab2/BallE).
+If you want to play with Ball-E yourself you can find the code here: [Ball-E Source Code](../labs/code/lab2/BallE).
 It is admittedly in need of a clean up, so I hope using it as is is all you want to do.

 If I could go back and do things differently, I wouldn't underestimate the effort it takes to draw a maze and would do it in a more automated way, rather than doing it manually.
 I would also read the Fisica library more thoroughly the first time around and save myself a whole lot of grief.